-The Participation Agreement, in turn, listed the 12 particular pieces of real property that originally were collateral under the Synthetic Lease.
-Annex A to the Participation Agreement
+The Participation Agreement, in turn, listed the 12 particular pieces of real property that

-Synthetic Lease Termination Agreement (Duker Aff.
+18 Synthetic Lease Termination Agreement (Duker Aff.
 Exh.
 L) (reformatted for readability).
 The second paragraph of the Synthetic Lease Termination Agreement, which was paraphrased in the preceding paragraph, and from which the quoted language was taken, stated in full: